 Now we need to sort out the edges.
 Again, I have two sets of instructions for with and without and overlocker.

 With overlocker: Overlock around the edge of the sheet.
 Then, with wrong sides together, iron down a 2 cm fold around the edges of the sheet.
-Now with your sewing machine, sew a straight stitch around the edge.
+Now with your sewing machine, sew a straight stitch around the edge leaving space for your elastic.
 Don’t close the stitch, so you can thread through your elastic (I left a 8 cm gap).
 I kept the foot of my sewing machine against the overlocked edge of my fabric to help me sew a straight line and ensure I leave enough room for the elastic.

 You did it!
 You’ve just sewn a sheet with your very own hands!
 This works for larger bed sizes as well as long as you can find wide enough fabric.